 where T is the temperature, RTmin and RTmax are the minimum and maximum temperatures for the species to reproduce, a is a scaling factor and b is a shape factor of the curve.
 Values of each parameter shared the same normal distribution among the nine species, whose mean and variance were the super parameters in the multi-level model.
-P(T) was modeled using a normal distribution with temperature-dependent standard deviation.
+P(T) was modeled using a normal distribution with a temperature-dependent standard deviation.
 A normal distribution is not ideal to model the transformed count data, which are all positive.
 However, modeling offspring counts with Poisson, zero-inflated Poisson, negative binomial, lognormal distribution did not produce model convergence results, potentially due to the piecewise nature of the thermal performance functions.
-Assuming temperature dependency of standard deviation generated better fitting than assuming the same standard deviation across temperature treatments, as judged by leave-one-out cross-validation.
+Assuming temperature dependence of the standard deviation generated better fitting than assuming the same standard deviation across temperature treatments, as judged by leave-one-out cross-validation.
 This was because when the temperature was equal or close to RTmin and RTmax, the standard deviation should be zero or close to zero.
-Model was converged and performance was acceptable in diagnostic plots (Supplementary figure 4).
-Priors of parameters were sampled from non-informative distribution.
+Models converged and we examined diagnostic plots to ensure assumptions were met (Supplementary Figure 4).
+Priors of parameters were sampled from a non-informative distribution.
 The values of a and b were bounded to be positive.
 The values of RTmin were bounded to be lower than 17°C and the values of RTmax were bounded between 26°C - 35°C according to prior knowledge.
 Medians of the posterior distributions were used as the parameter values to construct the thermal performance curve.

 The model parameters were also estimated by maximum likelihood using the bbmle package in R. Total offspring numbers were modeled using a Poisson distribution.
 This method was not multi-level; therefore, the shapes of curves of different species varied more than when assuming shared distributions of model parameters.
 Besides, this method behaved poorly in estimating the uncertainty of the parameter estimation.
 Nevertheless, the ranks of the RTmax (Rho = 0.88, p = 0.003, Spearman’s rank test) and RTmin (Rho = 0.97, p = 0.00016, Spearman’s rank test) estimated by both methods are highly correlated.

-Regression analysis: The posterior distributions of RTmin, RTmax, and RTopt (100 samples of each parameter of each species) were modeled by hIndex as the fixed effect and species identity as the random effect in the linear mix-effect model with phylogenetic correction.
-Fecundity at 29°C and 17°C, recovered fecundity after 29°C and 14°C were used as direct measurements of their performance in the high and low temperatures.
-These offspring numbers were modeled by hIndex and experimental block as fix effects and species as a random effect in the generalized (family = “negative binomial”) linear mix-effect model with phylogenetic correction.
-All the above regression analysis were conducted using brms package in R. The correlation between medians of RTmin and RTmax was evaluated by Spearman’s rank test.
-Drosophila melanogaster and D. simulans were not included in the regression because their distribution patterns were unavailable from field survey.
+Regression analysis: The posterior distributions of RTmin, RTmax, and RTopt (100 samples of each parameter of each species) were modeled by hIndex as the fixed effect and species identity as the random effect in the linear mixed-effects model with phylogenetic correction.
+Fecundity at 29°C and 17°C and recovered fecundity after 29°C and 14°C were used as direct measurements of their performance in the high and low temperatures.
+These offspring numbers were modeled by hIndex and experimental block as fix effects and species as a random effect in the generalized (family = “negative binomial”) linear mixed-effects model with phylogenetic correction.
+All the above regression analyses were conducted using the brms package in R. The correlation between medians of RTmin and RTmax was evaluated by Spearman’s rank test.
+Drosophila melanogaster and D. simulans were not included in the regression because their distribution patterns were unavailable from the field survey.

 Thermal knockdown